Valentine’s Day is known for its sweet treats, cards and flowers. But, what if you want to celebrate in the morning?

 Finish by topping with cereal, dried fruit, cacao nibs, and fresh fruit.
 Top with a the chocolate sauce.

 I hope you enjoy this recipe.
 Feel free to experiment and make it your own.
+It’s a great way to enjoy the holiday and drink something healthy, rather than going down the dairy-packed route of a milkshake.

 I’ve also enjoyed this treat with chocolate drizzled in between each layer, and that is very tasty as well.